wangp/ljobs/README.md

 If none of the strings occur in a command argument then the task is appended as the last argument of the command, i.e. `{}` is implied.

-The command is executed *without* invoking a shell unless the `-c` option is used.

 Options
 -------